boustrophedon/boustrophedon.github.io/pelican/posts/drafts/pair_programming_with_screen.md

 You can just open `~/.screenrc` with your favorite text editor and add the lines `multiuser on` and `acladd <username>` as we did in steps 2 and 3 above.
 Then all your screen sessions will be multiuser-enabled and available to join by anyone whom you've given access to via `acladd`.

-Using `.screenrc` to manage access also makes it easier to use screen's advanced multiuser acl features, like enabling read-only access.
+Using `.screenrc` to manage access also makes it easier to use screen's advanced multiuser acl features, like enabling read-only access by using the `-w` flag on the `acladd` command.
 See the man page for more information.

 ## Summary